danisafi/landsandpeople/README.md

 ---

 ## Project Overview
 Lands & People Coffee Catering is a web-based booking system that is developed by using the Laravel framework.
 The system allows customers to browse coffee catering packages, submit booking requests, and manage their reservations online.
-Authenticated users can view, edit, and delete their bookings through a booking dashboard.
+Authenticated users can view, edit, and delete their bookings through dedicated a booking page.

 ---

 ## Project Objectives
-- To digitalize the reservation process by replacing manual phone-based booking with an online platform.
+Functional Objectives:
+- To allow customers to submit coffee catering booking requests online.
-- To provide users with a seamless reservation experience for selecting packages and entering event details.
+- To provide a clear presentation of catering packages and services.
-- To enhance user satisfaction by enabling users to view, update, and cancel bookings.
+- To enable registered users to view, update, and delete their bookings.

+Technical Objectives:
+- To implement Laravel MVC architecture effectively.
+- To implement full CRUD operations for booking management.
+- To integrate secure user authentication using Laravel Jetstream.

 ---

 ## Target Users
-- **Customers:** Individuals booking coffee catering services
+- **Customers:** Customers can browse catering services without requiring an account.
-- **Owners:**  Owners who want to manage bookings effectively digitally
+- **Registered Users:**  Registered customers who want to submit booking requests and manage their bookings.

 ---

 ## Features and Functionalities
-- Home page showcase: Display service offered such as professional baristas, fresh - ingredients, handcrafted drinks, event catering, and mobile coffee.
-- Package display: Shows the fixed package coffee menu and pricing.
-- Online reservation form: Let users input personal and event details.
-- Date picker calendar: Allows users to select dates easily.
-- Booking status page: Shows whether users have active bookings or not.
-- Booking option button: Provides edit and cancel option for active booking.
-- Update reservation form: Allows users to edit previous booking details.
-- Cancellation confirmation popup: Asks confirmation cancel to avoid accidental cancellation.
-- Navigation bar: Gives quick access to home, packages, my bookings and book now.
+-User Registration & Login: Secure account creation and authentication.
+-Homepage & Service Overview: View business information, operating hours, and services highlights.
+-Package Showcase (Catalog-only style): Explore available coffee catering packages with detailed descriptions, pricing per cup, pax range, and flavour options.
+- Online Reservation: Submit coffee catering reservations through an online booking form with event and contact details.
+- Package Selection: Choose preferred catering packages during the booking process.
+- Manage Booking: Manage existing booking either to view, update, and delete.
+- Contact & Location Access: View cafe contact details, operating hours, and physical location via Google Map integration.
-- Footer information: Provides location, social media links and contact details.
+- Social Media Access: Connect to official social media platforms for updates and promotions.
+- Responsive User Interface: Access the system seamlessly across desktop and mobile devices.

 ---